John Davies (footballer, born 1966)

-John Davies (born 25 September 1966) is a Scottish former footballer who played as a midfielder for Clydebank, Jönköping, St Johnstone, Airdrieonians, Ayr United and Motherwell.
+John Davies (born 25 September 1966) is a Scottish former professional footballer who played as a midfielder for Clydebank, Jönköping, St Johnstone, Airdrieonians, Ayr United and Motherwell.
 He won the Scottish Challenge Cup with Airdrie in 1994–95 and was a member of the squad when they reached the final of the Scottish Cup the same season, though took no part on the day.

 Davies is the brother of Billy Davies and the brother-in-law of John Spencer, both former professional players and managers.
 Billy Davies signed both his brother and Spencer when boss of Motherwell in 1999.

 He is also a FIFA qualified sports agent since 2006.